Games

 With no new entry in the main series imminent, Rockstar released another PSP GTA called Vice City Stories on October 31, 2006.

-It was the first real extension of Vice City and the prequel did very well to add new content to Vice City and make it absolutely worth revisiting again.
+It was the first real extension of Vice City and the prequel did very well to add new content to Vice City and make it worth revisiting.

 Grand Theft Auto IV (2008)